-OU Calendar uses a seperate log-in and interface from OU Campus.
+OU Calendar uses a separate log-in and interface from OU Campus.
 From this interface, you can add and manage events, locations, and various reports and newsletters.
-Events can either be directly added by administrators or submitted by other users for approval.
+Events can either be directly added by administrators or submitted by the public for approval.

 Items displayed on the calendar will not only have time and date, but location.
-In addition, categories can be configured so that visitors can filter displayed events by category (e.g. Athletics, Arts Performances, etc.).
+In addition, categories allow web visitors to filter displayed events by category (e.g. Athletics, Arts Performances, etc.).

 Setting Up Your Calendar